operator-framework/operator-sdk/website/content/en/docs/golang/olm-integration/generating-a-csv.md

 The CSV generator requires certain inputs to construct a CSV manifest.

-1. Path to the operator manifests root directory.
+1. Path to the Operator manifests root directory.
 By default `generate csv` extracts manifests from files in `deploy/` for the following kinds and adds them to the CSV.
 Use the `--deploy-dir` flag to change this path.
     * Roles: `role.yaml`
     * ClusterRoles: `cluster_role.yaml`
     * Deployments: `operator.yaml`